YLtrees2/EEM16/README.md

 # EEM16
 This is a testing repository.
 It is only used to test how to use Github when designing a coding project.
+This repository remains private before the course ends.